gridpoint-com/svg_island/README.md

 notes:
 mark

 Welcome everyone, happy to have you all here.
-Today we're going to take a trip to SVG Island.
-This presentation won't be focused on a specific Elixir topic but don't fret there will be some Elixir code.
-This presentation will be very visual, kinda fast, and a bit silly.
+By the dancing trees you can see we're about to take a trip to SVG Island.
+This presentation isn't focused on a specific Elixir topic but instead takes you on our journey of developing custom SVG charts for use in Phoenix LiveViews.
 Let's get started.

 ---